-Plan membership grew to 2,811 total members in 2021.
-1,152 of those are active members, representing 41% of membership overall.
+Plan membership grew to 2,869 total members in 2022.

-The accompanying bar chart illustrates how the number of active members those who are contributing to the Plan - has remained relatively level since 2012.
-However, this group's relative size as a percentage of total membership is decreasing over time.
+The accompanying bar chart illustrates how the number of active members those who are contributing to the Plan - has remained relatively consistent over the past decade.
+However, this group's relative size as a percentage of Plan membership is decreasing.
+In 2013, active members represented 52% of total Plan membership.
+In 2022, active members represented only 38% of the Plan - a decrease of 3% from 2021.

 By contrast, the pensioners group has seen a significant gain during the same period.
-The number of non-contributing members (pensioners combined with inactive members), is growing faster than the number of active members.
+The number of non-contributing members (pensioners combined with inactive members), is also growing.